 The most popular beer in the Czech Republic is Pilsner Urquell produced in Pilsen.
 Czech lagers are categorized in “degrees” 10 or 12 (approximately 4-5 per cent alcohol content).
 There are also some special beers which can contain up to 20 degrees or more.
 Did you know that Czechs are Europe leaders in beer consumption since 1971?
 One of the students in the Czech Republic shared her experience as she was surprised how Czechs can handle so much beer.

 4. Atheism in the country

-According to Gallup International – (WI Network of Market Research), 72% of Czech People believe in atheism.
+According to Gallup International – (WI Network of Market Research), 72% of Czech People consider themselves atheists.
 It is a quite large number considering there is a population of 10 million people in the Czech Republic.

 5. Contact lenses were invented in the Czech Republic

 Do you wear contact lenses?
 Well, you can do that thanks to a Czech chemist Otto Wichterle who invented them in 1959.
 Wichterle came to be well-known beyond the frontiers of his country not only through his achievements but also because of his activities in international organizations too, including presentations at congresses of the International Union of Pure and Applied Chemistry.

 Charles University in Prague is the oldest university in Central Europe.
 It was founded in 1348.
 It is also one of the oldest universities in Europe that still provides education.
 Today, the university consists of 17 faculties located in Prague, Hradec Králové, and Pilsen.
 The university also operates several museums and two botanical gardens.